ryan-howard-hc/SQL-HEROES/README.md

 - Open your repo in VScode, after a few moments you should see a prompt from VScode asking if you want to reopen the repo in a dev container, follow the prompt to do so.
 If you are not prompted, you can click the remote connection icon in the bottom left corner and select 'Reopen in Container'
 - Once the container is built, click the SQL tools extension to establish your database connection.
 All required fields, including password, are 'postgres'.
 - Proceed to set up your file structure per Project document.

+# TERMINAL COMMANDS
+- python /workspaces/SQL-HEROES/src/00create.py to create a hero
+- python /workspaces/SQL-HEROES/src/01read.py to read about an existing hero
+- python /workspaces/SQL-HEROES/src/02update.py to update a hero
+- python /workspaces/SQL-HEROES/src/03delete.py to delete a hero